LiamCarter2000/LiamCarter2000/README.md

-- Hi I'm Liam Carter
+- Hi I'm Liam Carter.
+- I am a current MSIS student at Cal Poly Pomona.
-- Recent CS graduate with Math minor
+- I have a BCS w/ Math minor from SDSU.
-- I enjoy doing security stuff but AI is cool too
+- Currently working in a partnership with research professor Dr. Paul Frankel at City of Hope on research for shortening phase 1 oncology trials. (paper to come).
+- I have a great intrest in the computer security field, and am exploring avenues of such as I learn at CPP.